12 months and 2 heart surgeries later, this baby celebrated her first Christmas

 PARSONS, W.Va.
-(WBOY) — Stella Fay Summerfield was just five days old when she went into her first heart surgery.
-Her parents, Ashley Lipscomb and Dustin Summerfield, learned the full extent of Stella’s condition right after she was born in January.
+(WBOY) — Stella Fay Summerfield was just five days old when she underwent her first heart surgery.
+Her parents, Ashley Lipscomb and Dustin Summerfield learned the full extent of Stella’s condition right after she was born in January.

-Doctors told the couple that their newborn daughter had Hypoplastic Left Heart Syndrome (HLHS), a congenital heart defect where the left side of the heart, the side responsible for moving oxygen-rich blood from the lungs throughout the body, is malformed or unable to effectively move blood.
+Doctors told the couple that their newborn daughter had Hypoplastic Left Heart Syndrome (HLHS).
+In this congenital heart defect, the left side of the heart, the side responsible for moving oxygen-rich blood from the lungs throughout the body, is malformed or unable to effectively move blood.

 Surgery would be needed as soon as possible if Stella was going to live the rest of her life.